+The Offering

-The Offering Common stock offered in this prospectus 857,143 Common stock outstanding after the offering 53,337,796(1) Use of Proceeds We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholder Nasdaq National Market Symbol ISIP to the underwriters in connection with that offering, and an additional 500,000 shares we issued to the selling stockholder on November 2, 2001.
+Common stock offered in this prospectus 357,143 Common stock outstanding after the offering 52,837,796 (1) Use of Proceeds We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholder Nasdaq National Market Symbol ISIP

+(1) Based on shares outstanding as of September 30, 2001, as adjusted to reflect the subsequent issuance on October 25, 2001 of 5,000,000 shares of our common stock in our registered public offering and also an additional 750,000 shares we issued on October 30, 2001 pursuant to an overallotment option granted to the underwriters in connection with that offering.
 Also does not include:

-Based on shares outstanding as of September 30, 2001, as adjusted to reflect the subsequent issuance on October 25, 2001 of 5,000,000 shares of our common stock in our registered public offering, an additional 750,000 shares we issued on October 30, 2001 pursuant to an overallotment option granted

-- 8,443,801 shares of our common stock issuable upon exercise of outstanding options issued under our equity incentive plans at a weighted average exercise price of \$9.47 per share and an additional 2,228,952 shares of common stock available for future grants under our equity incentive plans; - 1,029,881 shares of our common stock issuable upon exercise of outstanding warrants at a weighted average exercise price of \$25.16 per share;

-1,562,020 shares of our common stock issuable upon conversion of our outstanding Series A and Series B Convertible Preferred Stock and related accreted dividends, assuming a stock price of \$17.05 per share, the closing price of our common stock on September 30, 2001;
+- 8,443,801 shares of our common stock issuable upon exercise of outstanding options issued under our equity incentive plans at a weighted average exercise price of \$9.47 per share and an additional 2,228,952 shares of common stock available for future grants under our equity incentive plans; - 1,029,881 shares of our common stock issuable upon exercise of outstanding warrants at a weighted average exercise price of \$25.16 per share; - 1,562,020 shares of our common stock issuable upon conversion of our outstanding Series A and Series B Convertible Preferred Stock and related accreted dividends, assuming a stock price of \$17.05 per share, the closing price of our common stock on September 30, 2001;

-3,007,182 shares of our common stock issuable upon the conversion of our outstanding indebtedness assuming a stock price of \$17.05 per share, the closing price of our common stock on September 30, 2001; and shares of our common stock issuable to Hybridon, with a maximum of 642,857 shares and a minimum of 173,077 shares.
+3,007,182 shares of our common stock issuable upon the conversion of our outstanding indebtedness assuming a stock price of \$17.05 per share, the closing price of our common stock on September 30, 2001; and shares of our common stock issuable to Hybridon, with a maximum of 2,071,429 shares and a minimum of 673,077 shares.